JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 3. Re-import the project.

-To use these dependencies from the Kotlin code, import the packages `cocoapods.<library-name>`.
+To use these dependencies from the Kotlin code, import the packages `cocoapods.<library-name>`:

 ```kotlin
 import cocoapods.AFNetworking.*